aergistal/il2/vehicles/pziii-m.md

 It should be noted that the front armor was relatively thick thanks to the additional armor plates mounted there in spaced configuration.

+The tank could be equipped with six mortars mounted on the turret and designed to shoot smoke grenades at a distance of about 80 meters.

 APCR rounds fired from 50 mm KwK 39/L60 gun could penetrate the armor of Soviet medium and heavy tanks at a distance up to 500 m, while regular APHE rounds could be used against sides of medium tanks up to 1 km.

 Total 517 tanks of this modification were produced since September 1942 until February 1943.